expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 ##### COMBO
 The combo box creates a dropdown list of things to choose from and returns an index of what was selected.

+The value returned from this element is the data string or, if data is left empty, a string of the selected index.
+Use `parseNumber` to get the index from the string.
 ```sqf
 [
 	"COMBO",